johnwarden/jonathanwarden.com/content/social-protocols/multidimensional-community-notes/index.md

         ↗    |
       ✕ ✕   -1

-Now bridge-based ranking will do the opposite of what we probably want: it will favor posts that get upvoted regardless of user expertise.
+Now the algorithm will do the opposite of what we probably want: it will favor posts that get upvoted regardless of user expertise.
 If the forum was already populated by a majority of experts, and a minority of uninformed quacks promoting baseless claims, then informed posts would have had the advantage.
-Bridge-based ranking would just take this advantage away.
+The algorithm would just take this advantage away.

-In fact, this points to a strategy for attacking a bridge-based ranking algorithm.
+In fact, this points to a strategy for attacking the Community Notes algorithm.
 An attacker trying to break Community Notes using a lot of sockpuppet accounts won't succeed just by upvoting notes that support some political agenda.
-As discussed in the last post, [the intercept is not the average](/understanding-bridge-based-ranking/#the-intercept-is-not-the-average).
+As discussed in the last post, [the intercept is not the average](/understanding-community-notes/#the-intercept-is-not-the-average).
 Downvotes will not shift the intercept for a post if the Matrix Factorization can "explained" these downvotes by the polarity factors of the users.

 Instead, the attacker should *downvote helpful posts and upvote unelpful posts, regardless of politics*.